Buying a used car: avoiding the pitfalls

 Many people are put off buying a used car by the potential pitfalls that can come with the purchase of such a vehicle.
 You may be worried about getting a car that has previously been stolen, damaged or written off, or one that develops problems that are expensive and inconvenient to fix.
 You may also wonder if you're getting good value for money overall.
 Fortunately, it's possible to avoid many of the most common pitfalls by taking some sensible precautions and making some simple checks on any car you're considering buying.

-Always ensure the seller's name and address matches what's on the car's paperwork, and always meet them at their home address - not somewhere like a car park or motorway services.
+Always ensure the seller's name and address match what's on the car's paperwork, and always meet them at either a location you are comfortable with or at their home address.
+If meeting at a public place ask the seller for a form of ID that matches the address on the logbook for extra peace of mind.
 You can get further reassurance by paying for a car history check from someone like HPI or Expedia.
 This will check the car's registration against industry databases to verify that it's not stolen and no money is owed on it.

 The condition of the car itself can also be a concern.
 Has it been damaged and repaired previously?
 If an insurance claim was involved, the vendor (whether a private individual or a dealer) is legally required to declare the car's written-off status when selling it.
 You may wish to avoid such cars entirely, but they can make an attractive bargain in the right circumstances.
 Read our guide to insurance write-offs for more detail.